jeskodes/word-scramble/README.md

 - The player is using tab controls.
 - The player presses "Enter" to play the game and for the next word.
-- **BUG**: The winChecker() function immediately checks the word and the player cannot make a guess.
+- **BUG**: The winChecker() function - which checks if the words match - immediately checks the word and the player cannot make a guess.
 The game cannot be played without using the mouse.

 <br>
 <p align = "center">